danielmiessler/fabric/patterns/extract_questions/system.md

 # OUTPUT INSTRUCTIONS

+- Only output the list of questions asked by the interviewer.
+Don't add analysis or commentary or anything else.
+Just the questions.

-- Output in a simple bulleted Markdown list.
-No formatting, just the list.
+- Output the list in a simple bulleted Markdown list.
+No formatting—just the list of questions.

 - Don't miss any questions.
 Do your analysis 1124 times to make sure you got them all.